PrescienceLab/fpspy/README.md

-# FPSpy Tool
+# FPSpy: Spying on the Floating Point Behavior of Existing, Unmodified Binaries

-Copyright (c) 2017-2025 Peter A. Dinda  Please see `LICENSE` file.
+Copyright (c) 2017-2025 Peter A. Dinda.
+Please see `LICENSE` file for more information.

+FPSpy is part of the [Buoyancy Project](https://buoyancy-project.org) which is part of the [Prescience Lab](http://presciencelab.org).

-This is a tool for floating point exception interception and statistics gathering that can run underneath existing, unmodified binaries.
+FPSpy is a tool for floating point exception interception and statistics gathering that can run underneath existing, unmodified binaries.
 It can operate at the whole program level (or ROI), or at the level of individual machine instructions.

 The initial version of FPSpy is documented in

-P. Dinda, A. Bernat, C. Hetland, Spying on the Floating Point Behavior of Existing, Unmodifed Scientific Applications, Proceedings of the 29th ACM Symposium on High-performance Parallel and Distributed Computing (HPDC 2020), June, 2020.
+P. Dinda, A. Bernat, C. Hetland, *Spying on the Floating Point Behavior of Existing, Unmodifed Scientific Applications*, Proceedings of the 29th ACM Symposium on High-performance Parallel and Distributed Computing (HPDC 2020), June, 2020.
+(Awarded Best Paper)  [pdf](http://pdinda.org/Papers/hpdc20.pdf)

 You can also see the comments in `src/fpspy.c` for some details of how this works and what it illustrates.